• Ticket Fines and Penalties in Michigan

 Point System

-If you receive four points within a two-year span, the Secretary of State (SOS) will send you a letter, advising you to amend your driving habits.
-Accrue eight points and you'll receive a warning letter.
+If you receive 4 points within a span of 2 years, the Secretary of State (SOS) will send you a letter, advising you to amend your driving habits.
+Accrue 8 points and you'll receive a warning letter.
 Reach 12 points and you'll be required to appear at a Driver Reexamination office.
 Driver Reexamination agents will then review your driving record and may suspend or revoke your MI driver's license.

 Driver's License Restriction, Suspension and Revocation